Here are seven ways to proactively make the most of your time away from the office.

 Before leaving for your holiday try to de-clutter your office and organise your work affairs as much as possible.
 That way, you’ll find it easier to mentally remove yourself from work over the break, knowing you won’t be hit with a confused mess on your return.
 And don’t forget to put your out of offices on.

 Holiday aren’t really about setting rules, but if you want to relax you’re going to need to set certain some clear boundaries.
 If you must check work emails or make work phone calls, set a time during the day to do so.
-That way, your partner isn’t going to get annoyed when your tapping away on your laptop next to the fire.
+That way, your partner isn’t going to get annoyed when your tapping away on your phone at the beach.
 We’d recommend doing it first thing in the morning to get it out of the way.

 Write down on a piece of paper the three things that give you the most joy.
 Then plan your holidays around these three things, so they become your holiday routine.
 For example, if yours are your children, films and surfing, then schedule in some days down the coast and check out the new Star Wars flick with the kids on the weekend.